danielnuriyev/engineering-blog/minimal-requirements-for-a-good-software-engineer.md

 - Julia for data if you also need speed and concurrency.
 It is also good for APIs with spikes due to its [coroutines](https://docs.julialang.org/en/v1/manual/asynchronous-programming/).

 [Here](programming-languages.md) is more info.

+## AI

+Learn to use AI for coding.
+At the moment you can use
+- GPT Engineer for generating a full application
+- ChatGPT, Open Assistant, Claude 2 and StarCoder for interactive coding of an app
+- Copilot and Hugging Face plugins for generating code snippets

 ## Organization